mozinator/claude-code-agents-for-re-frame/README.md

 ## Installation

+### For Claude Code
-1. Copy the agent files from `/.claude/agents/` to your project's `/.claude/agents/` directory
+1. Copy the agent files from `.claude/agents/` to your project's `.claude/agents/` directory
 2. Append the contents from `CLAUDE.md` to your project's `CLAUDE.md` file

+### For opencode.ai
+1. Copy the agent files from `.claude/agents/` to your project's `.opencode/agent/` directory
+2. Run the conversion script: `node scripts/convert-claude-agents.js`
+3. The script will generate opencode.ai compatible agents and update `AGENTS.md`

+### Conversion Script
+The included conversion script provides additional functionality:
+- `node scripts/convert-claude-agents.js` - Convert all agents and generate AGENTS.md
+- `node scripts/convert-claude-agents.js --test` - Test conversion with sample
+- `node scripts/convert-claude-agents.js --validate` - Validate all converted agents
+- `node scripts/convert-claude-agents.js --agents-md` - Generate AGENTS.md only

 ## Contributing